nodebots/nodebotsday/2016/la/README.md

  - [ ] Recruit Attendees (See #193)

 # Notes
 We're working on our curriculum.
 We're still looking for Volunteers.
-The event will be attended by High School Students from Communities and Schools.

-We're likely using Tessel 2
+Using Tessel 2